Order of St. George

 The Order of Saint George (Орден Святого Георгия) is the highest military decoration of the Russian Federation.
-Originally established on 26 November 1769 Julian (7 December 1769 Gregorian) as the highest military decoration of the Russian Empire for commissioned officers and generals by Empress Catherine the Great.
+It was originally established on 26 November 1769 Julian (7 December 1769 Gregorian) as the highest military decoration of the Russian Empire for commissioned officers and generals by Empress Catherine the Great.
 After the October Revolution in 1917, it was awarded by the White movement under Alexander Kolchak until their collapse in 1921.
-The order was revived in the Russian Federation on 20 March 1992 by Decree №1463 of the President of Russia.
+The order was revived in the Russian Federation on 20 March 1992 by Decree No.1463 of the President of Russia.
 The current award criteria were amended on 7 September 2010 by Presidential Decree 1099.

 Statute of the Order of St. George

 The current Order of Saint George is awarded to highest and senior military officers for the conduct of military operations to protect the Motherland from attack by an external enemy which resulted in the complete defeat of the enemy, for the execution of combat and other operations in other states aimed at restoring international peace and security, or for being a model of military science with feats that exemplify military prowess; the Order is also conferred upon officers who were previously awarded state awards of the Russian Federation for distinction in combat.